Bajtii/Long-term-data-logging/README.md

 -Cross-border power exchange balance (import/export)

-⚙️ Technologies Used
+**⚙️ Technologies Used**

--C++17
+C++17

--cURL – for fetching data from the PSE API
+cURL – for fetching data from the PSE API

--nlohmann/json – for JSON parsing
+nlohmann/json – for JSON parsing

--Eclipse Paho MQTT – for MQTT communication
+Eclipse Paho MQTT – for MQTT communication

--Multithreading & synchronization – semaphores and timers used to control task execution
+Multithreading & synchronization – semaphores and timers used to control task execution

-🛠️ How It Works
+**🛠️ How It Works**

 1. A timer triggers the data retrieval task at a fixed interval (every 10 seconds).
 2. Data is fetched from: https://www.pse.pl/transmissionMapService